specialized806/microsoft-365-docs/microsoft-365/enterprise/office-365-network-mac-perf-connection-blockers.md

 ### Common Causes and Mitigations for High WSS Error Rate

 - Web proxy restrictions: web proxies blocking websocket upgrades can cause upgrade failures, so configure web proxies to allow protocol upgrade to websockets.
 - Sometimes web proxies might be configured to allow websocket upgrades to specific domains or subdomains.
-In this scenario, you might want to configure the web proxy to allow websockets for subdomains in `*.cloud.microsoft`.
+In this scenario, you might want to configure the web proxy to allow websockets for subdomains in `*.cloud.microsoft` and `*.office.com`.

 ## Using the Connection Blockers Page in the Microsoft 365 admin center